An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Introduction

-The contribution of this work is to establish a more general and flexible prediction-oriented optimality criterion, EI-optimality, to fill the gap in the theory of EI-optimal designs for GLMs, and to develop an efficient algorithm of constructing EI-optimal designs for GLMs.
-Specifically, we first establish the EI-optimality for GLMs and study theoretical properties of optimal weights of any given set of design points.
+The contribution of this work is to study a general and flexible prediction-oriented optimality criterion, EI-optimality, to fill the gap in the theory of EI-optimal designs for GLMs, and to advance an efficient algorithm of constructing EI-optimal designs for GLMs.
+Specifically, we first establish the EI-optimality for GLMs and study theoretical properties of optimal fractions (i.e., weights) $\lambda_1, \ldots, \lambda_n$ given design points $\vx_1, \ldots, \vx_n$.
 The resultant theoretical properties are not limited to EI-optimality, but also can be applied to other optimality criteria.
-Then, we extend the general equivalence theorem to the EI-optimality for GLMs.
-Based on the general equivalence theorem and new equivalence theorem of the optimal weights, we develop an efficient sequential algorithm of constructing EI-optimal designs for GLMs.
-The proposed algorithm is to sequentially add points into design and update their weights simultaneously using the multiplicative algorithm \cite{78titterington}.
-We also establish the convergence properties of the proposed algorithm.
+Based on these theoretical investigations, we develop an efficient sequential algorithm of constructing EI-optimal designs for GLMs.
+The proposed algorithm sequentially adds points into design and optimizes their weights simultaneously using the multiplicative algorithm (\citeO{78titterington}).
+The convergence properties of the proposed algorithm is established.
+A key contribution of the proposed algorithm is to ensure the computational efficiency with sound theoretical convergence.
+Our theoretical results provide theoretical insights on the optimal weights, which is very crucial to achieve a fast convergence rate for the proposed algorithm.
 The advantages of the proposed algorithm are: (1) very easy to implement; (2) theoretically proved convergence; (3) computationally efficient; (4) suitable for other optimality criteria by simple modification.